crow50/packets-of-pain/docs/DEV_RULES.md

 ## 4. Game Modes

-- `simulation.gameMode` controls mode-specific behavior.
+- `simulation.activeMode` controls mode-specific behavior.
 - Sandbox has no game over and exposes controls for budget, RPS, traffic mix, upkeep, bursts, and clearing.
 - Sandbox controls talk only to engine methods; they never mutate arrays directly.
 - Campaign levels are defined in config, not hardcoded conditionals.